Take a trip down memory lane in these 7 heritage towns

 Barcaldine is the kind of Outback town that is pretty quiet about its royal flush of Australian firsts and notable achievements.

 For a start, it’s a town that brought the Labor Party to fruition, it outplays New Zealand when it comes to a sheep-to-population ratio, and was the also first town to discover artesian water.
-Not a bad effort for a town 1070km west of capital, Brisbane.
+Not a bad effort for a town 1070km west of the capital, Brisbane.

 What started as some shearers striking over their pay in 1891, quickly became the birthplace of the Labor Party under the leafy boughs of the Tree of Knowledge (a stop into the Australian Workers Heritage Centre will tell this story best if you’re passing through town).